 III.
 Invest in your content

 Nonprofits’ independently running their campaigns can be difficult.
 These organizations need to ensure that each post follows their brand guidelines and that posts are optimized to reach their intended audience at the right time.

 The optimal way to achieve this goal is by investing in your content and partnering with a marketing agency to create a content calendar.
-A content calendar will make sure that your social media strategy is being implemented across all platforms by scheduling posts ahead of time, at the optimal time.
+A content calendar will ensure that your social media strategy is being implemented across all platforms by scheduling posts ahead of time, at the optimal time.
 This planning will keep your followers engaged in your mission and encourage them to donate more often.

 IV.
 Encourage action

 Contributions to racial and social justice organizations grew by 16% in 2020 because organizations encouraged action.
 They made it easy for followers on social media to give to campaigns using donate buttons, GoFundMe links, and web funnels.

-You can also encourage action by creating an advertising campaign on Facebook, Instagram, and online that increases donations from a targeted audience.
-These campaigns are effective and a good investment if executed properly.
+You can encourage action by creating an advertising campaign on Facebook, Instagram, and online that increases donations from a targeted audience.
+These campaigns are an excellent investment – if executed properly.

 V. Adopt a comprehensive social media strategy

-Nonprofits are typically run by a small staff with lots of responsibilities.
+Nonprofits are typically run by a small staff with many responsibilities.
 It can be difficult for them to keep up with the demands of the organization and execute a proper social media strategy.
 That is why it’s beneficial for nonprofits to partner with a marketing agency that can handle social media marketing for them and they are nonprofit digital marketing experts.

 A comprehensive social media strategy that includes building an audience, sharing impact, creating content and encouraging action is a full-time job.
 That is why nonprofits should partner with businesses like Black Digital, a full-service marketing agency.
-They can design and execute your entire social media strategy to help your nonprofit increase awareness and donations with social media.
+We can design and execute your entire social media strategy to help your nonprofit increase awareness and donations via social media.